Floorp-Projects/Floorp/docs/setup/contributing_code.rst

 We make changes to Firefox by writing patches, testing them and pushing them into "the tree", the term we use for all the code in Mozilla-Central.
 Let's get started.

+Please see the :ref:`Firefox Contributors’ Quick Reference` for simple check list.

 Finding something to work on
 ----------------------------